johnmogi/CICD_pipeline1_terraform_build/README.md

 https://github.com/johnmogi/CICD_pipeline1_terraform_build/tree/main/modules/frontend
 https://github.com/johnmogi/CICD_pipeline1_terraform_build/tree/main/modules/postgres

-use this repository at your own advise, for questions feel free to contact me at: dev AT johnmogi.com
+use this repository at your own advise, for questions feel free to contact me at:<br/>
+dev AT johnmogi.com

 ![Terraform](https://bootcamp.rhinops.io/images/terraform-logo.png)

 ## How to use this repository:
 - You'll obviously need an active Azure cloud subscription.
-- You can use the providers.tf file - populate it with your own access.
+- You can use the providers.tf file - populate it with your own access information.
 + Retrieve your active <b>subscription id</b>,
 + Retrieve your active <b>subscription name</b> and other data:
 + https://go.microsoft.com/fwlink/?LinkID=312990